There are some lovely Christian sites in Israel off the beaten track.

 And finally, continue along a breathtaking drive through the forests of the hills to Ein Kerem.

-St. John the Baptist Church commemorates the spot where John was born, and the Visitation Church -
+St. John the Baptist Church commemorates the spot where John was born.
+And the lovely Visitation Church was built at the place where the pregnant Mary met John’s mother Elisabeth, she too pregnant.

-Walk along Ein Kerem's winding alleys where you can enjoy the scenic views.
+Walk along Ein Kerem's quaint and windings alleys where you can enjoy the scenic views in between the shops and the homes

 The village is full of interesting shops, homemade ice-cream stores and nice restaurants.